Josephine Roussell: Ocean steward helps develop oyster sorter

 Last summer, the Long Beach, California native asked oyster farmers affiliated with the Georgetown Aquaculture collaborative to test the first prototype.
 Roussell, who earned a degree in marine sciences and minored in fisheries, is using the feedback to build a better version.

-She’s teaming on the project with Joshua Stoll, a UMaine assistant research professor, owner of Georgetown Island Oyster Co. and member of the Georgetown Aquaculture collaborative; Heather Leslie, director of the Darling Marine Center; John Belding, director of the Advanced Manufacturing Center; and Dana Morse, extension agent with Maine Sea Grant.
+She’s teaming on the project with Joshua Stoll, a UMaine assistant research professor and owner of Georgetown Island Oyster Co.; Heather Leslie, director of the Darling Marine Center; John Belding, director of the Advanced Manufacturing Center; and Dana Morse, extension agent with Maine Sea Grant.

 Since starting the project, which was made possible by funding from SEANET (Sustainable Ecological Aquaculture Network), Roussell has enjoyed eating a few of the saltwater bivalve molluscs, or Crassostrea virginica.